VDA5050/VDA5050/VDA5050_EN.md

 If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e.g., when the master control sends an order to an AGV, some AGVs plan their trajectory themselves and the field `trajectory` within the `edge` object of the order can be omitted).

 If the AGV receives a message that contains a field which is marked as optional in this protocol, the AGV is expected to act accordingly and cannot ignore the field.
-If the AGV cannot process the message accordingly then the expected behavior is to communicate this with an error of type 'unsupportedParameter' and to reject the order.
+If the mobile robot cannot process the message accordingly then the expected behavior is to communicate this with an error of type 'UNSUPPORTED_PARAMETER' and error level 'CRITICAL' and to reject the order.

 Master control shall only send optional information that the AGV supports.